HelgeSverre/milvus/README.md

 ## Disclaimer

-Milvus and the Milvus logo are trademarks of Milvus.io.
-This package is not affiliated with, endorsed by, or sponsored by Milvus.io.
+"Milvus®" and the Milvus logo are [trademarks](http://tmsearch.uspto.gov/bin/showfield?f=doc&state=4801:9uy7k2.2.1) of the [Linux Foundation](https://www.linuxfoundation.org/about) (LF Projects, LLC).
+This package is not affiliated with, endorsed by, or sponsored by the Linux Foundation.
 All trademarks and registered trademarks are the property of their respective owners.

-See [Milvus.io](https://mistral.ai/terms-of-use/) for more information.